MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab12_Set_up_Inventory.md

 1. Set up and assign number series.

-    1. Select the search for page icon in the top-right corner of the page, enter **Inventory Setup**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Inventory Setup`, and then choose the related link.

     2. In the **Inventory Setup** page, go to the **Numbering** FastTab.